organix/uFork/ufork-wasm/examples/peer_chat/README.md

 Messages that have been transmitted but not acknowledged are retransmitted.
-Duplicate (or empty) messages received are discarded.
+Duplicate messages are discarded.
+Empty messages are acknowledged, then discarded.

                 A_tx        A_rx                B_rx        B_tx
             {ack:5,seq:1, {seq:6}             {seq:1}   {ack:0,seq:6,